 > Reliable serves, lobs, overheads, approach shots and volleys and can use spin shots with some success

-> Occasionally can force errors when serving
+> Occasionally can force errors when serving in the sport

 > Rallies may be lost due to impatience